DeepanshuSarawagi/AWS/10-VPC/VPNAndDirectConnect.md

 - Get increased speed and failover by summing up existing DX connections into single logical one.
 - Can aggregate upto 4 connections.
 - Can add connections over time to the LAG.
+- All connections in the LAG:
+  - Must be dedicated connections
+  - Must have the same bandwidth
+  - Must terminate at same AWS DX connection endpoint.

+### Direct Connect Gateway:

+- Allows to setup Direct Connect to one or more VPC in many different regions.

+### Direct Connect Gateway - Sitelink:

+- SiteLink, a new feature of AWS Direct Connect (DX), makes it easy to send data from one Direct Connect location to another, bypassing AWS Regions.
+- If you recall, Direct Connect is a cloud service that links your network to AWS, bypassing the internet to deliver more consistent, lower-latency performance.
+- Prior to SiteLink, it was not possible to route traffic directly between Direct Connect locations.
+- Now, you can create global, reliable, and pay-as-you-go connections between the offices and data centers in your global network by sending data over the fastest path between AWS Direct Connect locations.

 ![AWS Direct Connect](https://docs.aws.amazon.com/images/whitepapers/latest/aws-vpc-connectivity-options/images/redundant-aws-direct-connect.png)